Nic0Joos/Unchained2/README.md

 To get the application running, you must have Java 1.8 and Maven installed locally.
 The program will then run on your localhost server, which can be accessed by using a browser and entering: "localhost:8080"

 ## Start the application
-1) Unzip the “Unchained2.zip” file
+1) Unzip the sent ZIP file
 2) Open IntelliJ
 3) Click “file” -> “new” -> “Project from existing sources” and then load in the unzipped folder
 4) Make sure JDK 1.8 is installed